BKUD/calculator-dll/README.md

 This is a console-based calculator application capable of evaluating mathematical expressions with standard operators (`+`, `-`, `*`, `/`, `^`, parentheses) and dynamically loaded plugin functions.

-Plugins are implemented as DLLs (on Windows) or shared libraries (on Linux/macOS), which are automatically loaded at runtime from the `./plugins` directory.
+Plugins are implemented as DLLs, which are automatically loaded at runtime from the `./plugins` directory.
 This allows extending the calculator with new functions **without recompiling the main application**.

 **Example usage:**